Chia-Network/chialisp-web/docs/ref/clvm.md

 Note that `0`, `''`, and `()` all are parsed to the same value, but 0x0 is not.

 # Program Evaluation

+The syntax of CLVM assembly is similar to Lisp.
+It is a parenthesized [prefix notation](https://en.wikipedia.org/wiki/Polish_notation) that puts the operator before the arguments when reading left to right.

 The semantics of the language implemented by the CLVM is similar to Lisp.
 A program is represented as a binary tree.
 The root of the tree is the least nested object in the program tree, with inner function calls embedded recursively inside of it.
 In the following example, the outer parentheses represent the cons box that is the root of the tree `(+ (q .
 1) (q .
 2))`.

 Whenever a program is called it always has a context, or environemnt, which is a CLVM object.
 This object holds all the arguments passed into the program.
 This is the second command line argument to `run` and `brun`.
 The default environment is nil.